lcurry/webdemo/README.md

 oc expose dc servlettemplate-runtime --port 8080 -n basic-spring-boot-dev oc expose svc servlettemplate-runtime -n basic-spring-boot-dev
 ```
+You may notice the above 'new-app' will trigger a build/deploy that will fail based on the missing image with the
+given tag.
+However, after running the --remove-all triggers (next command) that should stop auto triggering the build.
 In addition, the "route" will need to have the following path added "/OCServletTemplate", and also enable Security.